ethan-ac/ORCASat-TTC-SDR-ground-station/USER_GUIDE.md

 ### Hier blocks

-To get the hier blocks used in gndstation_hier.grc, in GRC open each of the .grc files in the "hier-block" folder and click the "Generate the flor graph" button.
+To make hier blocks of the gr-pduencode OOT module available, in GRC open each of the .grc files in the /gr-pduencode/examples directory and click the "Generate the flow graph" button.
 Then open gndstation_hier.grc and the hier block should be present.
 If not try click the "Reload Blocks" button.

+The hier blocks should be in the "GRC Hier Blocks" tab on the right side of GRC.

+To view the blocks that compose a hier block, right click on the hier block and go More > Open Hier.

 # How to view and use